 City-Permitted Villages Help House Those in Need of Shelter

-To combat the problem of homelessness in Seattle, nine permitted villages have been constructed across the city that offers temporary shelter and allow residents to connect to housing resources.
+To combat the problem of homelessness in Seattle, nine permitted villages have been constructed across the city that offers temporary shelter and allows residents to connect to housing resources.
 This is perhaps the most promising effort made by local agencies to solve this problem.

 These villages consist of a group of tiny houses that can be locked, which provide safe shelter to more than 300 people each night.
 The houses have electricity and heat and they are weatherproof.